Godzilla (1954 film): Plot

-Distraught by the devastation, Emiko tells Ogata about Serizawa's research, a weapon called the "Oxygen Destroyer," which disintegrates oxygen atoms and causes organisms to die of a rotting asphyxiation.
-Emiko and Ogata go to Serizawa to convince him to use the Oxygen Destroyer, but he initially refuses and explains that if he uses the device, the superpowers of the world will surely force him to construct more Oxygen Destroyers for use as a superweapon.
+Distraught by the devastation, Emiko tells Ogata about Serizawa's research, a weapon called the "Oxygen Destroyer", which disintegrates oxygen atoms and causes organisms to asphyxiate, then dissolve, leaving nothing behind.
+Emiko and Ogata go to Serizawa to convince him to use the Oxygen Destroyer.
+Still, he initially refuses, explaining that if he uses the device, the world's superpowers will force him to construct more Oxygen Destroyers as a superweapon.
 After watching a program displaying the nation's current tragedy, Serizawa finally accepts their pleas.
 As Serizawa burns his notes, Emiko breaks down crying.

 A navy ship takes Ogata and Serizawa to plant the device in Tokyo Bay.
-After finding Godzilla, Serizawa unloads the device, cuts off his air support, and takes the secret of the Oxygen Destroyer to his grave.
-Godzilla is destroyed, but many mourn Serizawa's death.
+After finding Godzilla, Serizawa activates the device and cuts off his air supply, taking the secret of the Oxygen Destroyer to his grave.
+The Oxygen Destroyer successfully kills Godzilla and disintegrates its body; many mourn Serizawa's death.
 Yamane believes that if nuclear weapons testing continues, another Godzilla may rise in the future.